 Email is one of the most powerful tools any business has at its disposal.
 However, so many companies are failing to take advantage of this.
 If you are to ensure your marketing campaign is a success, you need to optimise your emails effectively.
-Just think about how many emails you receive every day!
+Just think about how many emails you receive every day.
 Do you read all of them?
-There are bound to be plenty that you delete without a second thought.
+I’m sure there are plenty that you delete without a second thought.
 You need to make sure that your business’ emails do not end up in the bin.
 Instead, they need to capture the recipient’s attention from the start, or should we say the subject line.

 There are many components that come together to create the perfect email campaign.
 However, we are going to take a look at the three basics you need to get right if you are going to have any chance of success.